Toward Trustworthy Earthquake Catalogs in the Era of Automated Detection: A Probabilistic Framework for Robust Earthquake Location: Results

 \subsection{Inference Time Test}

-In practical seismic monitoring, computational efficiency is equally critical.
-In our framework, travel-time computation is performed entirely by neural networks, enabling the full inference pipeline to run on GPUs without any CPU-bound bottlenecks.
-Because the learned travel-time surrogate operates directly on a three-dimensional velocity structure, the resulting hypocenter estimates naturally reflect true 3-D travel-time physics rather than simplified 1-D approximations.
+In practical seismic monitoring, computational efficiency is a critical consideration.
+In the proposed framework, travel-time evaluation is performed entirely by neural-network surrogates, allowing the full Bayesian inference pipeline to execute on GPU hardware without CPU-bound bottlenecks.
+The learned surrogate operates directly within a three-dimensional velocity model, thereby preserving 3-D travel-time heterogeneity while avoiding repeated numerical ray tracing.

-This design yields a substantial speed advantage: the end-to-end inference is approximately one to two orders of magnitude faster (10--50$\times$) than traditional location algorithms.
-To quantify this improvement, we benchmarked our approach against the Loc3D algorithm using macOS Metal Performance Shaders (MPS) acceleration.
-The comparison is summarized in Table~\ref{tab:speed_compare}.
+This design leads to substantial computational gains.
+As summarized in Table~\ref{tab:speed_compare}, the end-to-end relocation of the test dataset requires 673.7~s using the proposed method, compared to 1153.2~s for NonLinLoc under 12-core CPU execution.
+In addition, the neural-network surrogate occupies only 4.8~MB, compared to 595.9~MB required for the precomputed travel-time tables used by NonLinLoc.

-Overall, the proposed method achieves more than an order-of-magnitude reduction in inference time while requiring two orders of magnitude less storage than NLLoc.
-These improvements make the approach particularly well suited for large-scale seismic monitoring and real-time applications.
+Overall, the proposed framework achieves a significant reduction in runtime and storage requirements while retaining full posterior uncertainty estimation.
+These improvements enhance the scalability of probabilistic earthquake location and make the method well suited for large-scale seismic monitoring and near–real-time applications.